-Once you select the members of your dissertation committee, you and the members must sign and submit the Graduate Student Research Advisory Committee Approval Form to Ms. Leah Adkins, SPH, Office of Student Services.
+Once you select the members of your dissertation committee, you and the members must sign and submit the Graduate Student Research Advisory Committee Approval Form to your Department PhD Program Advisor, SPH, Office of Student Services.
 The committee may not meet formally nor certify any paperwork until it has been approved.
 Once formed, if the committee membership needs to change, it will require the approval of the Dean or designee of the School.
 To obtain this approval, you must complete a Change of Thesis/Dissertation Committee Membership Form.